Barbara Bedford (swimmer)

 Barbara Jane Bedford (born November 9, 1972), who competed as BJ Bedford, currently known by her married name, Barbara Miller, is an American former competition swimmer for the University of Texas, a 2000 Sydney Olympic champion, and a former world record-holder.

-Bedford was born on November 9, 1972, in Hannover, New Hampshire, as the youngest of four children with three older brothers.
+Bedford was born on November 9, 1972, in Hanover, New Hampshire, as the youngest of four children with three older brothers.
 She took to swimming by the age of five as part of a swimming family, as her brother Fritz was an All American at St. Lawrence, and brother Ed was an NCAA Division III Butterfly champion.
 She swam in her Freshman year for Hanover High School.
 As an eight year old in August 1981, she set a girls' medley relay team record with a time of 1:23.783, helping the Hanover Swim Team win the Division 1 State Swim Meet.
 She continued winning events for Hanover as a ten year old in July, 1983.
 She attended her Sophomore year at Kimball Union Academy.

 Peddie School

-Beginning in her High School Junior Year in the Fall of 1988, she competed for swimming powerhouse Peddie School in Hightstown, New Jersey under Coach Chris Martin.
+Beginning in her high school junior year, in the fall of 1988, she competed for swimming powerhouse Peddie School in Hightstown, New Jersey under coach Chris Martin.
 Martin coached the Peddie School from 1986 to 1992, and led the Peddie girls’ team to win their first combined national championship for public and independent schools in 1989.
 Martin would coach at the University of Florida in 1992.
 In the 1988 Eastern Interscholastic High School Championships, she won the 100 backstroke in 1:03.9, and placed second in the 50-freestyle.
 A strong regional competitor, Peddie School would win the team championships at the 1989 Eastern Interscholastic Championships as well.
 She won a gold medal in the 100-meter backstroke and a silver in the medley relay in the summer of her High School Junior year at the U.S. Olympic festival in Oklahoma.
 At the U.S. Senior Nationals, she finished fifth in the 100-meter backstroke in her Junior year.
 She was able to attend the Pan Pacifics as the 2nd, 3rd, and 4th-place finishers at U.S. Nationals either scratched or didn't want to attend.

 Helping Peddie School win the team championship at the Eastern Interscholastic Championships at LaSalle University in February, 1990, she placed first in the 100 backstroke with a highly improved 55.63, breaking the national prep record, and placed first in the 400 freestyle relay, second in the 200-yard medley relay, and first in the 200 Individual Medley with a meet record time of 2:02.81.
 Overall, in her career at Peddie, she help lead the team to three consecutive Eastern Championships and was on the team that placed second at Nationals in 1990.
 By her Junior year at Peddie School, she increased her daily swim yardage from 5000 to 16,000 yards.